-&lt;sup>1Refer to the respective LHN Integrated Compliance Management Framework (ICMF) for supporting processes and tools.
+1Refer to the respective LHN Integrated Compliance Management Framework (ICMF) for supporting processes and tools.

-Where a service is required outside of an approved panel contract, the LHN may agree with another service provider for that service provider to deliver services on behalf of the LHN according to their business needs.
+Where a service is required outside of an approved panel contract, the LHN may agree with another service provider to deliver services on behalf of the LHN according to their business needs.